 Most online recipes for Cajun dishes suffer from several unfortunate misconceptions.
-Cajun cooking is, in reality, one of the most flavorful cuisines you'll ever try!
+Cajun cooking is, in reality, one of the most flavorful cuisines you’ll ever try!
 Unfortunately, many people have turned away from it because of certain reputations that it does not deserve.
 Cajun food history is confused by marketing and myth.

 1. Cajun Seasoning Mix Makes a Dish Cajun

 Instead of Cajun seasoning, the real royalty in Cajun cooking tends to be the “Holy Trinity” of celery, onion, and bell pepper (sometimes along with garlic).
 These vegetables, and others such as celery, are more important to Cajun flavors than herbs and spices.
 The idea that all Cajun food is super hot is simply not true!

 A “Cajun McChicken” has absolutely nothing to do with Cajun food.
 Likewise, liberally sprinkling Cajun seasoning blend on fried potatoes does not make them Cajun Fries.

 2. Cajun Food is Always Extremely Hot and Spicy

 Although Cajun seasoning blends contain various spices and herbs, including garlic powder, onion powder, oregano, thyme, etc., it is cayenne which has become most identified with Cajun cuisine, and most corporatized versions of Cajun food is simply food liberally doused with powdered Cayenne.

 Like with any cook, those Cajun cooks who like more heat will use more cayenne, chiles, black pepper, hot sauce, etc. Hot sauce, by the way, is often used as much for its vinegar component as for the heat it brings.
 Regardless, Cajun food is not always burn-your-tongue off hot and it is not always over-spiced.
 A Cajun cook doesn’t want any one flavor to overwhelm the food any more than another cook does.
 Just as likely as loads of cayenne, chiles, and hot sauce being incorporated into a dish is that cayenne and hot sauce will be sitting on the table, as condiments, for those who want them.

 3. Blackening is a Traditional Cajun Cooking Technique